adslbarxatov/BExplorer/README.md

-# BExplorer library / API v 3.6.3
+# BExplorer library / API

 An API for work with GTA Vice City save files (.b)